 EEMB W22 Concepts and Controversies in the Biological Sciences: Introduction to the principles of evolution as a foundation for understanding topics such as adaptation, physiology and ecology.
 Focuses on areas of biology that encompass important political, economic, social, and philosophical issues.
 Examines perspectives on currently relevant, and biologically based topics such as evolution / scientific creationism, sociobiology, biotechnology, right to life issues, animal rights, AIDS and other epidemics, and overpopulation.
 (UCSB, link)

 SOCY 173X Water and Sanitation Justice: In the global North and South, inequalities in water and sanitation are issues of justice as much as income.
 One billion people worldwide lack safe water, 2.5 billion lack basic sanitation.
 Course explores: North-South comparison, water governance, human rights, poverty, climate justice, irrigation, and more.
-(UCSC, link)
+(UCSC: Ben Crow, link)